Let’s See Action

 • This Tool Covers All Three C's

 At Dig Days, if you can only grab one tool, select the J.R.
 Fire Tool Chopping Hoe.
 It can adeptly cover the Cut, Chop and Cast (the Three C’s) workflow steps of full bench construction.
-To learn more, watch two of our next-level Trail Champions demonstrate and speak to the tool’s capabilities.
+To learn more, watch two of our next-level Trail Champions demonstrate and speak to the tool’s versatile capabilities.

 • Remove Outboard Berm Early On